Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/waste_form_general_card.rst

 * **MECHANISM CUSTOM sub-block cards:**

-   DISSOLUTION_RATE <double> <unit_string> (semi-optional for type CUSTOM; do not include for type GLASS, DSNF, FMDM, FMDMSURROGATE, or WIPP)
+   DISSOLUTION_RATE <double> <unit_string> (semi-optional for type CUSTOM; do not include for type GLASS, DSNF, FMDM, FMDM_SURROGATE, or WIPP)

     Specifies the dissolution rate for the waste form bulk (or matrix), in units of mass per surface area per time.
 If dissolution rate is given for the CUSTOM mechanism type, the SPECIFIC_SURFACE_AREA must also be